-Similarly, Reservations of Instances or Capacity in AWS, can significantly reduce your bill, but are charged in a way that creates noise in your day to day view of cost.
+Similarly, Reservations of Instances or Capacity in AWS as well as Savings Plans can significantly reduce your bill, but are charged in a way that creates noise in your day to day view of cost.
 You might pay all upfront, in which case you’ll see a big cost on the day you’re charged, and nothing for the rest of the year.
 Or, you might be getting charged monthly, in which case the first of the month has a big cost spike, and the rest of the month is relatively flat.

 Additionally, in lots of businesses, only one person makes the decision of what to reserve and the people who are actually using AWS can’t influence this dollar amount.
 The dollar amount that you can influence is your on-demand cost, which is what you’ll see in your default view of Stax.

 As Reserved Instances get used during the month, Stax allocates them to usage for the AWS service in question, so your RI – EC2 cost will go down over the month, and your EC2 cost (reported as Usage) will go up.